KyleRichards94/fantastic-octo-succotash/README.md

 I also set up data persistence using VueX Stores in order to make the login functionality carry across pages which was also used for cart functionality.

 Alexis T - I implemented the controller API that allows users to add comments to posts.
 I also implemented an API loads all the comments associated with a particular post.
 I also designed the browse page for the website.

+Ali J - I designed and integrated the controller API, enabling users to submit inquiries, and staff members reply to an enquiry.
+Additionally, I developed an API to fetch all inquiries, whether replied or unreplied.
+Furthermore, I created and linked the API controllers to three Vue pages: Enquiry Lists, Send Enquiry, and Reply Enquiry.